 Montana Native American Reservations

-Capuchin Ministry in Montana is a ministry on the margins of our society and our church.
-Friars have been working on the Northern Cheyenne Reservation since 1926, though the ministry/mission was begin there in the late 1800’s.
+Capuchin friars have been working on the Northern Cheyenne Reservation since 1926, though the mission began there in the late 1800’s by a lone Jesuit priest traveling on horseback.
 Centered in Ashland Montana at St. Labre Parish and School, the friars also serve the Catholic communities at Lame Deer, Busby, and the surrounding area.

 In the 1960’s, the Capuchin ministry presence expanded to care for the parishes on the Crow Reservation.
 These include St. Charles in Pryor, St. Dennis in Crow Agency and St. Xavier Mission, Our Lady of Loretto in Lodge Grass and St. Kateri Tekakwitha Mission in Wyola.
 The friars also serve at the various schools of the St. Labre System: St. Labre (High School, Middle School, Elementary School) in Ashland, St. Charles Elementary at Pryor, and Pretty Eagle Catholic Academy in St. Xavier.